matthewnewell/matthewnewell.github.io/_posts/2014-09-25-refactor-rake.md

 +  Opportunity.where('post_date < ?', 5.days.ago)
 {% endhighlight %}

-Here is the refactored code.
+Here is the refactored code in `purge_opportunities.rb`.
+Much more expressive and easier to understand.
+And test.

 {% highlight ruby %}